 Once you’re legally up and running, all you really need is a business checking account, a website, and some customers to get going.

 After you’ve set up shop, things remain pretty easy for a sole proprietorship from a paperwork standpoint.
 That’s why you’ll find freelancers, consultants, and other busy professionals often decide to organize their businesses as sole proprietorships—at least in the beginning.
 Sole proprietors don’t have to keep a bunch of documentation to maintain their business’s legal status.
 In contrast, owners of corporations and LLCs have to keep meeting minutes, bylaws, resolutions, and other documents.

-As a solopreneur, you have complete control over business decisions and priorities.
+As a sole proprietor, you have complete control over business decisions and priorities.
 Conflicts among partners is one of the leading causes of business failure, but fortunately, sole proprietors don’t have to worry about this.
 You can change priorities, shift goals, and adjust your schedule however you please (of course, you have to keep employees in mind if you have staff).

 Filing taxes as a sole proprietor is also relatively straightforward.
 Sole proprietorships are considered pass-through entities for tax purposes.
 This means that the owner reports business income and losses on the personal tax return.
 You simply need to attach a Schedule C to your 1040 tax return.
 Since you’re the sole owner, there’s no need to figure out different ownership percentages and shares.
 You take home all of the after-tax profits.

 Many sole proprietors operate out of their homes.
 If that’s the case with your sole proprietorship, don’t forget to deduct home business expenses and car expenses (if you drive your personally owned car for business purposes).